 We ranked the 10 best bars in Mexico City list to reflect the way that people are actually enjoy the nightlife.
 Discover using your senses the most seductive mixology formulas.
 You will experience the magic if you sit at the bar; it doesn’t matter if you don’t know what to order, the bartender will have a special combination of unmissable cocktails in these top nightlife bars of the city.

 Drank somewhere on this list and loved it?
 Share it with the hashtag #TimeOutDrinkList.
 You can also find out more about how Time Out makes recommendations and reviews bars here.

-Best bars in Mexico City
+The best bars in Mexico City, ranked

 After you make a few phone calls and get the doors to open up, you’ll be greeted by the wide sexy red chairs with bronze rivets, minimalist lamps, dim lighting, and a mirror that serves as a sort of altar for Coley.
 As I perused the menu, I noticed many cocktails selected and created exclusively for Hanky Panky by mixologists like Ricardo Sandoval (Limantour) and Phillipe Zaigue (Artemisia).
 I obviously ordered the Hanky Panky and I was instantly teleported to the Savoy as I savored the bitterness perfectly balanced by a sweetness.